shaheerbilal7/DevelopersHub-Corporation-Data-Science-Advanced-Internship-Tasks/README.md

 In summary, these visualizations complete the customer segmentation workflow by first identifying the optimal number of clusters, then visualizing the resulting groups, and finally providing a clear, actionable profile for each customer segment.

-Task 5: Interactive Business Dashboard in Streamlit
+# Task 5: Interactive Business Dashboard in Streamlit
 Objective:
 Develop an interactive dashboard for analyzing sales, profit, and segment-wise performance.

 Dataset:
 Global Superstore Dataset

 Instructions:
 * Clean and prepare the dataset
 * Build a Streamlit dashboard with filters (Region, Category, Sub-Category)
-* Display key performance indicators (KPIs) using charts:
+* Display key performance indicators (KPIs) using charts: Total Sales, Profit, Top 5 customers by sales
-   * Total Sales

 Results:
 After running Streamlit app, here's a breakdown of what each visualization means: